mdilly06/Stock-Bot/README.md

 For shorthand, if you would like to use todays date for the [date], use the keyword "today"

+An example:

+       -in F 500 today

-An example: "-in F 500 today" would start recording a position of 500 shares in F on the currrent date.
+Would start recording a position of 500 shares in F on the currrent date.

 Note that the "today" keyword can be used for both entering (-in) and exiting (-out) positions.